hark130/XCOM2_Randomizer/README.md

     [ ] Expand on Props
     	[ ] Establish color selection for tattoos (implement color wheel?)
-    	[ ] Armor style ADVENT only gets long sleeve arms [ ] Refactor dictionary into a class
+    	[ ] Armor style ADVENT only gets long sleeve arms [ ] Refactor tattoo % based on data (don't forget to inflate):
+    		[ ] In America, the percentage of people with tattoos is 42% for adults.
+    		[ ] Percentage of people with tattoos in Canada: 38% of adults.
+    		[ ] Percentage of people with tattoos in Ireland: 36% of adults.
+    		[ ] Percentage of people with tattoos in UK: 29% of adults.
+    [ ] Refactor dictionary into a class
     	[ ] Utilize members instead of variables/parameters to influence randomizations [ ] Any 'Muton' armor gets 'Muton' mask or 'Muton' face paint